All Episodes

 It was flat out easy to spot.

-And then you're and then you realize that when these women in the 90s were either not even born or not old enough to have any memory whatsoever.
+And then you realize that when these women in the 90s were either not even born or not old enough to have any memory whatsoever, so they weren't affected by the national love affair that the media had with the Clintons and all this.

 I mean, there's no connection to them in that regard.

-And there's nothing to it in this in the current culture, there's nothing worse than a woman whose role is to make it easier for men to behave in their predatory ways.
+And there's nothing to it in this, in the current culture, there's nothing worse than a woman whose role is to make it easier for men to behave in their predatory ways.

 She was an enabler.